courteccles/database-design/README.md

 ```
 You can join as many tables as you need.

+## Conclusive Recap

 ### One to Many
 One student enrolled in many classes.
 > Students should have a grasp on one to many relationships.
 We are starting here to help set up our many to many relation later on.
 This also helps demonstrate how a database can grow as new features are added.

 1. All classes will be kept in the same table referenced by a foreign key.
   1. What is a foreign key?
   2. Does it need to be constrained?
 (It is good to know that you can, but for the scope of this mini-lecture as well as the scope of most personal projects this is not necessary.)
 2. When labeling, create table names that are unique and descriptive; create column names that make sense, they don't have to be unique from other tables.
 You can also use the nouns/adjectives rule; make table names a noun and column names adjectives to the table name.
 3. I like to label my primary key "table_name_id", and ALWAYS label corresponding foreign keys the same!
 (The ultimate rule is consistency and to follow the convention set by your company.)
-> Always think about how you will access the data!
+4. Always think about how you will access the data!

-## Expanding Out Database
+## Scalability
+  From here on out if you want to add a new feature to your app (for example assignments in our student tracker) you can simply create a new table.
+Assignments are a many to many relationship, many assignments for many students, so we will need a table to keep the assignment information and then a junction table to track the relationship between each assignment and the student it corresoponds to.
+The beauty is we don't need to alter any of our existing tables to track the new information which is why this pattern of database design is easy to maintain!
 ## Contributions
   If you see any problems or have great ideas that can be added please let us know!